Decrease the risk of knee pain, lower back pain/injuries, and other musculoskeletal disorders with these five tips...

 This pattern is characterized by overextension of the lumbar spine, lack of glute involvement, and quad and low-back dominance.
 These visual cues, in combination with a screening that reveals stiff hip flexors, poor glute and abdominal strength, and compensation patterns are good indicators of anterior pelvic tilt.

 A certain degree of anterior pelvic tilt is normal and usually unproblematic.
-Excessive APT, on the other hand, leads to poor exercise technique and increased risk of knee pain, lower back pain/injuries, and other musculoskeletal disorders, all of which in turn exacerbate APT.
+Excessive APT, on the other hand, leads to poor exercise technique and increased risk of knee pain, lower back pain/injuries, and other musculoskeletal disorders, all of which in turn exacerbate anterior pelvic tilt.

 Why This Postural Deviation Is So Common

-Excessive APT is characterized by the following weak/lengthened muscles:
+Excessive anterior pelvic tilt is characterized by the following weak/lengthened muscles:

 - Rectus abdominis